-Right now, my guinea pigs are tucking in to a delicious ball of hay.
+Right now, my pigs are tucking in to a delicious ball of hay.
 But what is there to know about them?
 Where are they from?
 What do they look like?
 Are there different types?
-This article provides some interesting guinea pig facts for you to get to know your piggies better.
+This article provides some interesting facts about guinea pigs for you to get to know your piggies better.

 Say hello to my three piggies!